The hookup. Are you always looking for it?

 No, she can’t deliver the dinner keynote without an honorarium, in return for two tickets at the head table for food she won’t get to eat.
 Because she’ll be speaking during the dinner.

-No, they can’t wash your car, pull your teeth, do your hair, fix your computer, edit your manuscript, paint your house, build your Website, etc. for free!
+No, they can’t wash your car, pull your teeth, do your hair, fix your computer, edit your manuscript, paint your house, build your website, etc. for free!
 Discount?
 Maybe.
-Complimentary services for referring new–paying–customers?
-Okay.
+Complimentary services for referring new-paying-customers?
+OK.
 An occasional freebie for long-time, loyal customers who always pay?
 Sure.
 Barter my goods or services for yours?
 We might be able to work something out.
 But, FREE?
 NO!

-When I find a black entrepreneur or professional who provides goods and services I like, I pay for those goods and services–period.
+When I find a black entrepreneur or professional who provides goods and services I like, I pay for those goods and services—period.
 I know that there are costs associated with providing a service and making a product, a cost they can only recoup by selling at a profit.
 I don’t want them to hook me up with free stuff.
-I want to hook them up with my spending, because then they can really hook me up, by creating jobs, growing the local tax base, supporting community organizations, doing business with other black entrepreneurs and professionals–or just having enough money and a predisposition to reciprocate, to buy goods and services (like subscriptions to Black Enterprise) from me and mine.
-I want black enterpreneurs to make money.
+I want to hook them up with my spending, because then they can really hook me up, by creating jobs, growing the local tax base, supporting community organizations, doing business with other black entrepreneurs and professionals—or just having enough money and a predisposition to reciprocate, to buy goods and services (such as a registration for a Black Enterprise event) from me and mine.
+I want black entrepreneurs to make money.
 I want them to succeed.
 I want them to get more than rich.
 I want to see as many wealthy black entrepreneurs, families and communities as possible.
-So if I like what they’re selling, I’m more than happy–I’m thrilled–to pay for it, and to tell all of my family, friends and associates how great they are.
+So if I like what they’re selling, I’m more than happy—I’m thrilled—to pay for it, and to tell all of my family, friends, and associates how great they are.
 That’s the hookup we should all be striving for.